vtex/faststore/README.md

 4. Feature completion - Enable you to craft your custom ecommerce experience

 ## Why Jamstack and Gatsby?
-The main points of Jamstack are performance and stability.
-This is very well aligned to our core philosophy.
+Jamstack focuses on performance and stability, which is part of our core philosophy.

-Gatsby has a very mature plugin system where the `No Fork` philosophy can be implemented via Gatsby Themes and Shadowing.
-Also, Gatsby is very aligned with performance by implementing the PRPL architecture.
+Gatsby has a philosophy where customization can shadow the default theme implementation.
+This means we are able to deliver new performance improvements and bug fixes only by upgrading a dependency in your project.
+Also, Gatsby is very aligned with our performance concerns by implementing the PRPL architecture.

 ## Continuous Performance and Stability
 Maintaining the FastStore performance and stability is a key element.
 For this, using Lighthouse CI and Cypress in your CI/CD pipeline is **highly** recommended.